Children raised by narcissists learn to shut-up and agree

 Some of the formatting of this post is inspired by one of my favorite bloggers, D. Parker, at yadadarcyyada.com .
 Give her a visit. 🙂

-All images in this post except for the header are found online and are used for educational purposes only.
+All images in this post except for the header are found online.